-It’s essential to understand the causes and effects of food inflation, the 2021 food inflation forecast, and how companies like Marvell Foods can help both food-related companies AND consumers understand, manage, and more effectively operate in this new economic landscape.
+It’s essential to understand the causes and effects of food inflation, the 2022 food inflation forecast, and how companies like Marvell Foods can help both food-related companies AND consumers understand, manage, and more effectively operate in this new economic landscape.

 Causes And Effects Of The Food Inflation Rate

-There are various causes for food inflation in the United States and on a global level.
+There are various causes for food inflation in the United States and globally.
+However, food inflation started before the pandemic.
 Indeed, the COVID-19 pandemic has been instrumental in rising food costs – by disrupting every facet of American life and businesses, such as the labor force and the dramatic disruption to the food supply chain across the entire spectrum.
-However, food inflation started before the pandemic.

-Back to the pandemic impact in the United States.
+The “food service” business model has been embedded in our society, essentially forever.
 Early lockdowns disrupted supply chains significantly.
-Instead of food deliveries to restaurants to meet the demand for consumers dining out – which effectively went away and remain a painful vacuum in the lifestyle of tens of millions of Americans for more than a year – and to some degree remains the case – though not to the same extent – manufacturers, suppliers, distributors had to pivot from “food service” to retail, e.g., grocery stores, supermarkets, etc. This was not easy to do.
-The “food service” business model has been embedded in our society, essentially forever.
-All the companies producing food for hotels, conventions, live theatres, movie theatres, cruise ships, casinos, and other large-scale venues where food is served came to an abrupt halt.
-With American’s no longer dining out, eating at home was the only option.
-Mass panic in response to these supply chain disruptions caused consumer hoarding of products that contributed to food inflation.
+Instead of food deliveries to restaurants to meet the demand for consumers dining out – which effectively went away and remained a painful vacuum in the lifestyle of tens of millions of Americans for more than a year (and to some degree remains the case to some extent) – manufacturers, suppliers, and distributors had to pivot from “food service” to retail, e.g., grocery stores, supermarkets, etc. This was not an easy business paradigm shift.
+All the companies producing food for hotels, conventions, live theaters, movie theaters, cruise ships, casinos, and other large-scale venues serving food, came to an abrupt halt.
+With Americans, for all practical purposes no longer dining out, eating at home was the only option.
+In response to these supply chain disruptions, mass panic caused consumer hoarding of products that contributed to food inflation.

 Lack of Drivers, Increase in Fuel, Greater “At Home Consumption” Contribute to Food Inflation

-What further complicates the matter is that these supply chains, fragile as they are operating in this new covid reality, had a hard time keeping up with the demand.
+What further complicates the matter is that these supply chains, fragile as they are operating in this new covid reality, had difficulty keeping up with the demand.
 Not only is there a lack of transportation drivers, but there is also an increase in gasoline prices.
 When food becomes more expensive to transport, that also means higher food prices.
 For example, raw wholesale chicken wings that were 17 cents a pound were selling for more than 300%.
-That new cost has to be passed along to every manufacturer/supplier who touches it before it even hits supermarket shelves.
+That new cost must be passed along to every manufacturer/supplier who touches it before it even hits supermarket shelves.
 It can be frustrating and even devastating having to pay extra for essentials like bread, meat, milk, and eggs, especially if a family is on a tight budget.

-Global food producers are now charging more for their products, which does affect the United States.
+Global food producers are now charging more for their products, affecting the United States.
 Since April 2020, there has been an increase of more than 47% of international food prices; factors include:

 - Increased demand of food consumption by people (more people at home, and more people eating more frequently)